Izaak Thibodeaux – Founder and President

 Chris grew up on the Mississippi Gulf Coast and has lived in Covington since 2016 with his Wife, Shana, and two daughters.
 Chris and his family decided to make Covington their home after ten years and five overseas deployments in the Air Force, where he worked as a K9 handler and training manager.
 Chris is currently pursuing his law degree from the LSU Law Center and is set to graduate in May of 2020.
 He plans to use his legal education and leadership skills to remain a strong voice of positive change in the veteran community.

-Chris is already an active leader in the veteran community, on the state and national level, while remaining in the top 30% of his LSU law class.
+Chris is already an active leader in the veteran community, on the state and national level.
 As a founding officer of the LSU Law Center Veteran’s Advocacy Club, Chris is working directly with the law center administration to establish a Veterans Legal Clinic, which will provide free legal advice and services to veterans in the Baton Rouge community.

 Chris’ involvement and interest in cannabis stemmed from his struggles with chronic pain and post-traumatic stress resulting from multiple overseas deployments during his time in service.
 Frustrated with the lack of success from countless prescribed medications, Chris began conducting his own research and took more control of his mental and physical well-being.
 As Chris continued to explore and research, he began to realize the enormous amount of false information and misconceptions surrounding the cannabis plant.
 Chris vowed to advocate and educate anyone who would listen using facts and experience to dispel these falsities and misconceptions.